node-class-may-2023/ComIT_Node/javascript.md

 * Functions can accept none, one or many parameters
 * We can have more flexible functions using parameters
-* Also we can reuse the function functionality for differen parameters values
+* Also we can reuse the function functionality for different parameters values
 * Define the amount of functions parameters while defining the function
 * Also we can name each parameter so it has more context inside the function
 * We can use the functions parameters inside the function block content